Chang Si-liang: Early life and law enforcement career

+National Police Agency

 On 1 July 2003, Chang succeeded Wang Ginn-wang as director-general of the National Police Agency.
 That same month, Chang participated in a drug raid of the largest nightclub in Taiwan, alongside interior minister Yu Cheng-hsien and Criminal Investigation Bureau commissioner Hou You-yi.
 A few days after the raid, Chang and over 400 police officers were transferred to Hualien County to form an investigative force targeting electoral fraud during a by-election for county magistrate.
 Less than a week after the investigations began, Chang stated that 119 cases of possible vote buying had been reported.
 As head of the National Police Agency, Chang commented on police efforts to track Chu An-hsiung, a member of the Kaohsiung City Council who stood accused of vote buying dating to December 2002.
 In December 2003, Chang was invited to serve on a task force focusing on electoral fraud.

 Days before the Police Duties Enforcement Act came into effect on 1 December 2003, Chang spoke highly of the bill, stating, "This new law will protect both human rights and the police themselves."
 That month, Chang announced that the National Police Agency would house Chinese illegal immigrants in detention centers on Kinmen and Matsu as part of the government's Hunting Snake task force against illegal immigration.

 The 2004 Taiwanese referendum and presidential election were beset by several issues, including misplaced ballots.
-On 19 March 2004, Chang convened a meeting to discuss law enforcement during the 2004 Taiwan presidential election, to be held the next day.
+On 19 March 2004, Chang convened a meeting to discuss law enforcement during the 2004 presidential election, to be held the next day.
 On the day of the meeting, Chen Shui-bian and Annette Lu of the Democratic Progressive Party ticket were shot in Tainan.
 Following a Pan-Blue Coalition challenge of the electoral results, Chang stated that the National Police Agency would be available to provide security.
 Mayor of Taipei Ma Ying-jeou criticized the interference of Chang and the National Police Agency, stating "I think it was illegal, unfeasible and unnecessary for the NPA to intervene in the dispersion" of demonstrators protesting the presidential election results along Ketagalan Boulevard.
 Chang resigned as director-general of the National Police Agency on 5 April 2004, to take responsibility for the attack on Chen and Lu.
 The resignation of interior minister Yu Cheng-hsien for the same reason was approved prior to Chang's, leaving Yu's successor Su Jia-chyuan to decide Chang's status.
+Upon leaving his position in April 2004, Chang became the NPA head with the shortest tenure.

+Death and legacy

+Chang died on 19 November 2024, at the age of 83.
+His funeral was held on 7 December 2024, in Taipei.
+The Lai Ching-te presidential administration issued a commendation of Chang's life and career.